MaxGabriel/maxgabriel.github.com/_posts/2013-08-14-EffectOfNBSP.md

 // Effects on different browsers/screen sizes

 I'm not sure how much non-breaking spaces will improve my typography, but given the permutations of browsers and screen sizes, manually inserting non-breaking spaces is an unreliable fix.
 I wrote a small script to replace a list of whitelisted words with

+### Manual vs Scripted NBSP

+The value of running a script to apply NBSPs is dependent on your site layout.
+If your line length is constant If you have a fancy dynamic layout that changes as the o

+### OS X Service

 One way to use the script is as an OS X service.
 This will allow you to right click in any Cocoa application (unfortunately, not Sublime Text) and replace replace the spaces with non-breaking spaces in your whitelist.